saisrinivas7/saisrinivas7/README.md

 Hi there I'm Saisrinivas 👋

-🔮I'm master's in data science student at Arizona State University
+🔮I'm Master's in Data Science student at Arizona State University